 The fishing opportunities in Wyoming’s Wind River Country are as varied as the species of fish.
 This itinerary will give you a taste of the choices, with a little breathing room to stick around and fish one more hole at your favorite spot.

-Follow the Rockies to Tetons route from southeast Wyoming up to Yellowstone National Park, following your fly or lure, or leading your trolling gear as you go.
+Follow the Rockies to Tetons route, fishing all the way from southeast Wyoming up to where you will fish Yellowstone National Park, following your fly or lure, or leading your trolling gear as you go.

 Boysen Reservoir and State Park/Shoshoni

 Boysen Reservoir in Boysen State Park, near Shoshoni, is well known as a fishing destination in the great state of Wyoming.
 It wouldn’t even be all that unusual for you to net a state record in these waters.
 Anglers can catch walleye, sauger, perch, crappie, ling and other species, including largemouth bass, bluegill, stonecat, black bullhead and mountain whitefish.
 There are also non-game species like carp, flathead, lake and creek chubs and golden and sand shiners, among others.

 Whether you fish from the shore, a boat, or the ice, you’re bound to reel in something exciting.

 Philly’s and Cream, Shoshoni

 Fish until you fall asleep, then wake up and fish by camping nearby at the Desert Inn RV Park and B&K Shoreline

 There are two ways to fish Wind River Canyon: From the shore or with a guide on a raft.
 Because the canyon is on the Wind River Indian Reservation, a tribal fishing (trespass) license is required to fish here.